 ...
 Liner Notes ...

-... which accompany the songs and are the body of this only roughly sketched (sigh!
-Not too much) autobiography.
+... which accompany the songs and are the body of these roughly sketched-out thoughts-to-be.

 No stress!
-This is meant to be a present, with fun and some input you might enjoy to read (I try hard, at least…).
-Don’t feel obliged, though I already know that you don’t.
+Don’t feel obliged, my dear readeress, though I already know that you don’t.
 It’s a debriefing as well, as with this I will spare you many thoughts and feelings I might otherwise pester you with after a joint listening activity.
 Because you and I know: I can be too much in terms of what I feel, think and say.
 And this is exactly what I don’t want.
-Maybe we can agree on this “moderato cantabile” - which can emerge even from strong memories, if they are “consumable” or handable in writing.
+Maybe we can agree on this “Moderato Cantabile” - which is not only where Jeanne met Jean-Paul, but where something might emerge from strong memories, “consumable” or hand-able in writing.

 Also, I’m writing in English.
 Partly because 99% of the music is in this lingo, but partly, too, it’s easier for me to distance myself from the melancholy, the presence and sometimes Unmittelbarkeit leading to strong emotions.
 As you know, I tend to be sentimental - and that’s not a good thing if it bothers the reader.
 You.